-Based on population and household growth over the next five years, a total of 69 housing units will be needed in Ellis County over the next five years.
+Based on population and household growth over the next five years, a total of 136 housing units will be needed in Okfuskee County over the next five years.
 Of those units:

-• 21 will be needed by households earning less than 60% of Area Median Income

-- 11 will be needed by households age 62 and up, earning less than 60% of Area Median Income - 8 will be needed by households with disabilities / special needs, earning less than 60% of Area Median Income - One will be needed by veterans living below the poverty line - 18 will be needed by working families with children present
+- 48 will be needed by households earning less than 60% of Area Median Income - 17 will be needed by households age 62 and up, earning less than 60% of Area Median Income - 27 will be needed by households with disabilities / special needs, earning less than 60% of Area Median Income - Two will be needed by veterans living below the poverty line - 30 will be needed by working families with children present

-This data suggests a strong need in Ellis County for housing units that are both affordable and available to working families with children present.
+This data suggests a need in Okfuskee County for housing units that are both affordable and accessible to persons with disabilities / special needs and working families with children.